heristop/gutenku/packages/front/content/2026-01-17-gutenku-when-two-frauds-make-a-truth.en.md

 Here's the short version:

-- It pulls text from classic books on Project Gutenberg (Shakespeare, Austen, Dickens...)
+- It pulls text from classic books on [Project Gutenberg](https://www.gutenberg.org/) — a digital library of public domain books — (Shakespeare, Austen, Dickens...)
 - It scans sentences and keeps only chunks with exactly 5 or 7 syllables
 - 150 haiku candidates compete and evolve over generations, following strict 5-7-5 structure
 - 18 quality metrics plus a neural network score each candidate